BehaviorTree/BehaviorTree.CPP/docs/BT_basics.md

 - the tree on the __right__ side will return SUCCESS if the beer was there, FAILURE otherwise.

-We can easily double-check what happen if __GrabBeer__ returns SUCCESS.
+We can easily double-check that everything works as usual if __GrabBeer__ returns SUCCESS.

 ![FetchBeer success](images/FetchBeer2.png)